Skip to main content

 How should I prepare for a PET scan?

 Your provider will give you detailed instructions on how to prepare for your scan.
-A general rule is to avoid strenuous exercise for a couple of days before the study and to stop eating four hours before the scan.
+A general rule is:

 If you have any of the items listed below, please let us know so we can make arrangements for you before your appointment.